Introduction to Psychedelics and Epigenetics

 The Potential Therapeutic Benefits of Psychedelics

-Research on Psychedelics and Epigenetics
+Studies on Psychedelics and Epigenetics

-How Psychedelics Affect Epigenetic Changes
+How Psychedelics Influence Epigenetic Alterations

 It wasn’t until recent years that scientists began documenting links between consciousness-altering drugs like psilocybin and neurotransmitter receptors.
 The first synthetic psychedelics date back to almost a century ago, when Albert Hoffmann synthesized lysergic acid diethylamide (LSD) while searching for a blood stimulant at Sandoz Laboratories in Switzerland.